CGMSP/logistics/pitch.md

 # Pitch
-Ever wanted to make a website, or a bot that spams kahoot.it with literally thousands of bots?
-Me neither, but if you did have such inclination, you could join our activity where you will learn to program, do web development, and get Swedish fish.
-By the end of the activity, you will have a website and learned the basics of python and node.js.
-If you have no idea what python or node.js are, great!
-Our activity does not require any prior knowledge (but for those of you that do, you are welcome too).
+Nathan: A spectre is haunting the world, the spectre of programming. - Karl Marx, the programming manifesto.
+Kaz: We're here to talk to you about the programming activity, where you will get to learn how to code like an expert hackerman.
+Ethan: You will learn how to code in Python, learn to make 3D and 2D games, learn how to build a website without the help of wix.com, and get Swedish fish!
+Harper: You will also learn the basics of coding so you can expand to other languages.
+Kaz: We'll hope to see you there.